 Thinking it would be better to avoid Dallas altogether, I looked at other flights from Savannah and found possible flights home via Chicago.

-Once we got to Chicago, instead of hanging around for nine hours, we were able to change to a flight to Las Vegas connecting to a flight to San Diego an hour later than .
-This would get us home at 8 pm, three hours sonner than the nonstop flight to San Diego.
+Once we got to Chicago, instead of hanging around for nine hours, we were able to change to a flight to Las Vegas connecting to a flight to San Diego an hour later.
+This would get us home at 8 pm, three hours sooner than the nonstop flight to San Diego.

 Our flight to Las Vegas arrived about 30 minutes late and we rushed to catch the Las Vegas flight leaving about 30 minutes after we landed.
 But we needn’t have hurried because that flight was delayed 30 minutes.
 Or so we thought.
 Its departure time kept moving up because they were missing the pilot.
 He eventually showed up two hours after the original departure time to a big applause from the waiting passengers.
 We finally took off, arriving home 2 hours sooner than our original plans via Dallas.
 All told 14 hours airport to airport.